 Burj Al Arab is owned by “Jumeriah Hotels and Resorts,” a chain of luxury hotels in the UAE.
 The hotel also has the highest helipads in Dubai.
 You can access the building and its small island via a private bridge.

 Cayan Tower is the world’s tallest twisting skyscraper.
 It’s ranked the 76th tallest tower in the world.
 The building has been honored at the EMPORIS Skyscraper Awards.

-It was designed by the same team that came up with Burj Khalifa’s architectural elements.
+The Cayan Tower was designed by the same team that came up with Burj Khalifa’s architectural elements.
 Each floor rotates about 1.2 degrees around a barrel-shaped elevator.
 When Cayan Tower opened in 2013, 80% of the space was sold out.

 The White House — Washington, D.C., USA

-The White House serves as the official residence and workplace of the president of the United States.
+The White House serves as the official residence and workplace of the President of the United States.
 Built between 1792 and 1800, The White House is situated at 1600 Pennsylvania Avenue NW in Washington.
 It has served as a presidential residence since 1800.

 The Gateway Arch — St. Louis, Missouri, USA

 The Gateway Arch, formerly the Jefferson National Expansion Memorial, is a significant iconic structure.
 The stainless steel arch is the world’s tallest arch, at 630 feet.
 The Gateway Arch is also 630 feet wide, with a park surrounding it.